antischematic/angular-state-library/projects/core/README.md

 ### Transitions

 Transitions use Zone.js to observe the JavaScript event loop.
 Transitions are a drop in replacement for `EventEmitter`.
-When used as an event emitter, any async activity is tracked in a special transition.
+When used as an event emitter, any async activity is tracked in a transition zone.
 The transition ends once all async activity has settled.

 **Example: Button activity indicator**